One of the worst situations a website owner can find themselves in is to break the law.

-- Federal Trade Commission Compliance (This proprietary FTC page accommodates new Federal Trade Commission regulations brought into effect on March 2012)
+- Federal Trade Commission Compliance (This proprietary FTC page accommodates new FTC guidelines that came into effect in 2012)

-You can either create a new page for every legal form you want added to your website, then paste the content from the templates into your web pages and publish or upload your legal pages to your web server as described earlier.
+You can either create a new page on your website for every legal form you want added to your site, then paste the content from the templates into your pages and publish or upload your legal pages to your web server as described previously.

-If setting up legal pages manually feels too time-consuming for you, then consider choosing a plugin like WordPress Legal Pages …
+If you don’t want to bother with creating legal web pages manually, then consider installing a plugin like WP Legal Pages …

-WP Legal Pages is not a free plugin, but it’s a reasonably low-priced and well-supported plugin that will help make the task of creating and implementing legal pages on your site much easier and save you time.
+This is not a free plugin, but it’s an affordable and well-supported plugin that will help make the job of creating and implementing legal pages on your site much easier and save you a great deal of time.

-Here are just some of the reasons to consider using WordPress Legal Pages:
+Here are just some of the benefits of using WP Legal Pages:

-- Pre-written Templates – Over 20 built-in legal templates created by professional lawyers.
+- Pre-written Legal Templates – Includes over 20 built-in legal templates created by professional lawyers.

-- Quick And Easy To Use – Set up most of your basic legal pages in around 3 minutes with just a few clicks of the mouse.
+- Quick And Easy To Use – You can set up most of your basic legal pages in a few minutes with a few clicks of the mouse.

-- Easy To Edit Pages – Full WYSIWYG editor lets you edit all legal pages just like any WP page.
+- Editable Pages – WYSIWYG editor lets you edit all legal pages like every other WordPress page.

-- Shortcodes – You can add shortcodes to your website or blog pages and the information will be automatically inserted into your pages when you publish.
+- Custom Shortcodes Integration – Add shortcodes to any of your WordPress pages and the information will be automatically inserted into your content when you publish.

 - Exclude pages.
-The plugin lets you exclude pages from menus with a simple checkbox and delete and manage these like any WordPress page.
+The plugin lets you exclude pages from menus with a simple checkbox and delete and manage these like any other page on your site.

-- Forced Options – Force page or post lockdown.
-When the user agrees to your legal terms, the page unlocks.
+- Forced Options – Force page or post lock down.
+Page unlocks and can be accessed only when user agrees to your terms.

-When you install WordPress Legal Pages, a menu feature will appear in your main WP dashboard area …
+After installing WordPress Legal Pages, a menu feature will be added to your dashboard section …

 This allows you to create, view and edit legal pages from your admin area …

-The plugin gives you the option of creating legal pages for different online uses, such as business websites, niche websites, AdSense sites, etc …
+The plugin gives you the option to create legal pages for different types of sites, such as business websites, niche websites, e-commerce sites, etc …

 Legal page templates include: